Questions about Attending a MADD VIP (Victim Impact Panel) Class in Tennessee

 How do I find out if there is a class near me?

-Click here to see a listing of the all the cities where we offer the class statewide.
-If you are interested in attending a VIP class in a location outside the state of Tennessee, you may click here for a map that will let you search by zip code or state to find another location.
+Click here to search for a class near you.
+Enter the city or zip code by which you want to search to see a listing of the all the classes offered near you.
+After you click enter, you even have the option to adjust the radius of the search (# miles) to narrow or widen your search.
+If you are near the border of Tennessee, your search may even offer you options outside the state.
 (Most courts will allow you to attend a MADD VIP in another state if it is more convenient, but you should double check with the court where you were sentenced to verify that an out-of-state VIP class would be acceptable.)

 Do I need to reserve a spot to attend a class?